 If you or a loved one was injured or killed in a collision involving a construction truck in Lafayette, you could be eligible to collect compensation for your losses.
-Call our team at Laborde Earles Injury Lawyers today at (337) 777-7777 for a free consultation.
+Reach out to a Lafayette truck accident lawyer to discuss your situation.

 Construction Truck Driver Negligence May Mean Compensation for You

 Just like all other motorists, construction workers must take reasonable actions to not put others in harm’s way.
 Distracted driving, tailgating, and ignoring traffic signals are all forms of risky driving that these drivers are not immune to.

 Other elements that could cause an accident may include: